Seoul and Busan by train

 Love Food, Love Work

-Koreans are a hard working people, and their love of food is as strong as their work ethic.
-It is common for the whole office to go out together after work, maybe for some traditional Korean barbecue, like I had at Mi Gang restaurant (82-2-733-1608).
+Koreans are hard-working people, and their love of food is as strong as their work ethic.
+It is common for the whole office to go out together after work, maybe for some traditional Korean barbecue, as I had at Mi Gang restaurant (82-2-733-1608).
 Korean Barbecue is legendary, the charcoal grills were embedded into the table.

 Diagnosis and traditional herbal treatments and acupuncture were given on the spot.
 Historical monuments and museums can often be sterile dead feeling places.